 The development of technology in the last two hundred years has probably been the most important factor determining the economic and social circumstances of contemporary Western society.
 Yet the social role of technology and the technologist in our community is often not sufficiently appreciated.
 An adequate understanding of modern society and its problems requires some knowledge of the interrelations between technology and society and the profound consequences that technological innovation can have.
 These issues in historical perspective and the chief developments in technology from the Industrial Revolution of the 18th century to the present day in their social and economic context.
-Designed for Engineering and Applied Science students but is open to students from other faculties.
+Designed for Engineering and Applied Science students but is open to students from other facultiles.

-26.252 Man and Environment (Ronnie Harding)
+26,252 Man and Environment

+Ronnie Harding

-Excluded: 26 200 Man and Environment
+Excluded: 26,200 Man and Environment.

-Within the general theme of population resources and environment, a wide range of topics concerned with man's interaction with his environment.
-The multi- and inter-disciplinary nature of environmental issues with emphasis on global environmental matters and on specific Australian issues.
+Within the theme population-resources-environment, examination of a wide range of topics concerned with man's interaction with the environment.
+The emergence and nature of modern environmentalism.
+Critical analysis of recent and current Australian environment issues, stressing proad-based multi- and interdisciplinary ecological assessment.